Terms and Conditions of use

 1.11 – In these Rules, Procedures, Terms and Conditions, words in the singular shall also, where applicable, include the plural, words importing the masculine shall also include the feminine meaning; and words referring to a person shall include a Body Corporate.

-1.12 – The Old Warden (EGTH) entry in CAP 32 the United Kingdom Aeronautical Information Publication (UK AIP) is the definitive document for all pilots planning to operate at Old Warden Airfield.
-Pilots should request any clarification when submitting a PPR request although additional information follows herewith.
+1.12 – The Shuttleworth (Old Warden EGTH) Airfield entry in CAP 32 the United Kingdom Aeronautical Information Publication (UK AIP) is the definitive document for all aircraft Operators planning to operate at the Aerodrome.
+Aircraft Operators should request any clarification when submitting a PPR request although additional information follows herewith.

-1.13 – Any user of Old Warden Airfield is binding to the Terms and Conditions herein.
+1.13 – Any user of the Aerodrome is bound to the Terms and Conditions herein.

-1.14 – These terms and conditions are in addition to any contractual arrangement or agreement entered into with the Collection or associated organisations.
+1.14 – These terms and conditions are in addition to any contractual arrangement or agreement entered into with the Company or associated organisations.

 2. RULES AND PROCEDURES

-2.1.1 – Old Warden Airfield is strictly PPR and approval for use is as defined in the UK Rules of the Air regulations (CAP 393).
+2.1.1 – Use of the Aerodrome is strictly on a Prior Permission Required (PPR) basis and approval for use is as defined in the UK Rules of the Air regulations (CAP 393).

-2.1.2 – Information regarding Old Warden Airfield can be found in the UK-AIP EGTH.
+2.1.2 – Information regarding the Aerodrome can be found in the UK-AIP EGTH.
 Additional information may also be promulgated by NOTAM.

-2.1.3 – Old Warden Aerodrome is a private, normally unlicensed, airfield (it is licensed at notified times).
-The airfield manoeuvring area is uneven there can be areas of soft ground.
+2.1.3 – The Aerodrome is a private and normally operates unlicensed and ‘unattended’ (it is licensed at notified times) However, it is monitored during opening hours.
+The Aerodrome manoeuvring area is uneven and there can be areas of soft ground.

-2.1.4 – The airfield is not inspected every day and it is the responsibility of the aircraft commander to satisfy himself that the airfield is suitable for his intended operation.
-All aircraft movements on the airfield are the sole responsibility of the aircraft commander.
+2.1.4 – The Aerodrome is not inspected every day and it is the responsibility of the aircraft Operator to satisfy himself that the Aerodrome is suitable for his intended operation.
+The aircraft Operator is solely responsible for all his movements and actions on the Aerodrome.

-2.1.5 – Occasionally the airfield will be closed.
-Aircraft commanders wishing to use the airfield must ensure that the airfield is open to traffic by contacting The Shuttleworth Collection Visitor Centre by telephone.
-In addition, airfield closure may also be promulgated by NOTAM.
+2.1.5 – Occasionally the Aerodrome will be closed.
+Any aircraft Operator wishing to use the Aerodrome must ensure that the Aerodrome is open to traffic by obtaining PPR on each occasion.
+In addition, Aerodrome closure may also be promulgated by NOTAM and on the Shuttleworth Airfield website.

-2.1.7 – Aircraft commanders intending to land should have gained permission by telephoning the Visitor Centre (or the ATS when this is operational) before departure, however, permission may be granted tactically by an AFISO by R/T when the ATS is operational.
-Details are shown in the UK-AIP EGTH
+2.1.7 – Aircraft Operators intending to land should have gained PPR prior to departure however, permission may occasionally be granted tactically by an AFISO or A/G operator by R/T on the limited number of days when this service is operational.
+Details are shown in the UK-AIP EGTH.

-2.1.8 – It is a requirement when requesting PPR that all operators advise of any Ballistic or Pyrotechnic device installed in the aircraft.
-Additionally, operators are required to ensure that such equipment is securely isolated as soon as practicable on landing or upon leaving the aircraft.
+2.1.8 – It is a requirement when requesting PPR that all aircraft Operators advise of any Ballistic or Pyrotechnic device installed in the aircraft.
+Additionally, aircraft Operators are required to ensure that such equipment is securely isolated as soon as practicable on landing or upon leaving the aircraft.

-2.1.10 – Only Runway 03/21 is available to visiting aircraft.
+2.1.11 – Only Runway 02/20 is available to visiting aircraft.
 The use of any other runway is prohibited to visiting aircraft due to potential hazards which a visiting pilot is unlikely to be aware of.
-However, visiting pilots must be aware that in certain wind conditions any of the other runways may be in use by resident aircraft.
-Runway 03/21 lies between the aerodrome boundary hedge to the northeast and College Road to the south-west.
+However, visiting aircraft Operators must be aware that in certain wind conditions any of the other runways may be in use by resident aircraft.

-NB: With moderate and higher wind speeds pilots should expect to encounter sink/turbulence on the approach to, and climb out from, all runways.
-Furthermore, pilots are also reminded that in moderate and higher wind speeds the wind gradient close to the surface can result in loss of airspeed and lift during the landing flare.
-In the past, these effects have caught out highly experienced pilots be they heavy warbirds or microlight type aircraft.
+NB: With moderate and higher wind speeds aircraft Operators should expect to encounter sink/turbulence on the approach to, and climb out from, all runways.
+Furthermore, aircraft Operators are also reminded that in moderate and higher wind speeds the wind gradient close to the surface can result in loss of airspeed and lift during the landing flare.
+In the past, these effects have caught out highly experienced aircraft Operators be they heavy warbirds or microlight type aircraft.

-2.1.13 – When ATS is operational aircraft commanders are to follow the R/T procedures associated with an Aerodrome Flight Information Service as published in CAP 413.
-At other times aircraft commanders must follow the R/T procedures appropriate to an Unattended Aerodrome with a notified frequency.
+2.1.14 – When ATS is operational aircraft Operators are to follow the R/T procedures associated with an Aerodrome Flight Information Service or Air/Ground radio service as published in CAP 413.
+At other times aircraft Operators must follow the R/T procedures appropriate to an Unattended Aerodrome with a notified frequency.
 R/T discipline is to be maintained at all times so as to avoid inappropriate conversations blocking the frequency.

 2.2.1 – No turns shall be made following take-off (except in an emergency) below 500ft aal.
 Circuit direction is as published in the UK AIP.